Waste

 WASTE EDUCATION FOR SCHOOLS:

 Brighton Council can help all schools save money through better waste management and help teachers and students grow their sustainability knowledge.
-We offer:

 The above activities are sponsored by Brighton Council and there is no cost to schools.
 Note that classroom incursions are very popular so it is recommended that schools book in early please.